k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.md

 ### Running Docker on Linux

-When running Docker commands or starting the Docker service on Linux, you must use `sudo`.
+When running Docker commands or starting the Docker service on Linux, depending on your system access you will need to use `sudo` with your commands.
 For example,

 If you do not, you will get errors like: